caltechlibrary/newt/newt_yaml_syntax.md

 : (optional: newtgenerator) uses this in the SQL generated for setting up Postgres+PostgREST

 port
-: (optional: newtrouter, newtmustache, pdbundler) default is This port number the Newt web services uses to listen for request on localhost
+: (optional: newtrouter, newtmustache) default is This port number the Newt web services uses to listen for request on localhost

 htdocs
 : (optional: newtrouter only) Directory that holds your application's static content